kinkerl/eukalypse/README.md

 =====

 Eukalypse can be used to create one or more screenshots, compare screenshots with reference images and, in addtion, can execute selenium testing code beforehand to create the state in the application you want to check.

+You need a running selenium server somewhere.
+In this examples, it is asumed the server is running on localhost and the development test webserver is running on localhost as well.

 Screenshots
 -------------